Harmonic map flow for almost-holomorphic maps: Introduction

 \subsection{Outline of proof}

 The proof of Theorem \ref{thm:main} involves the following three steps.

 First, we prove that $|\bp u|$ remains uniformly bounded along the flow in our scenario (Theorem \ref{thm:e''bound}).
-This follows from a version of the standard $\varepsilon$-regularity estimate compatible with the split Bochner formula (Proposition \ref{prop:vepsilonreg}).
+This follows from a version of the standard $\varepsilon$-regularity estimate (Proposition \ref{prop:vepsilonreg}) which is compatible with the split Bochner formula (Lemma \ref{l:evolution-of-e}).

-Next, we show that a uniform $L^q$ bound on the \emph{stress-energy tensor} (\ref{stressenergy}) implies the following estimate on the (outer) energy scale at a finite-time singularity:
+Next, we show (for general target manifolds) that a uniform $L^q$ bound on the \emph{stress-energy tensor} (\ref{stressenergy}) implies the following estimate on the (outer) energy scale at a finite-time singularity (Theorem \ref{thm:lambdaest}-Corollary \ref{cor:lambdatozero}):

-For $q > 1,$ this strengthens the standard ``Type-II'' bound $\lambda(t) = o(T-t)^{\frac12}$ for (\ref{e:hm}) in dimension two.
+For $q > 1,$ this strengthens the standard ``type-II'' bound $\lambda(t) = o(T-t)^{\frac12}$ for (\ref{e:hm}) in dimension two.
 The improvement is crucial; indeed, it fails in Topping's counterexample (see \cite{Topping2004-mathz}, Theorem 1.14e).
-In the setting of Theorem \ref{thm:main}, the uniform bound on $|\bp u|$ implies an $L^2$ bound on the stress-energy tensor, yielding the improved blowup rate with $q = 2$ (Corollary \ref{cor:nnhbscblowuprate}).\footnote{The $q = 2$ bound is well known in the rotationally symmetric case---see Remark \ref{rmk:rotsymcase} below.}
+In the context of Theorem \ref{thm:main}, the uniform bound on $|\bp u|$ implies an $L^2$ bound on the stress-energy tensor, yielding the improved blowup rate with $q = 2$ (Corollary \ref{cor:nnhbscblowuprate}).

 Last, we use this small amount of ``spare time'' before the blowup to construct a supersolution for the angular component of $du$ in the neck region (\S \ref{ss:evolutionofangular}-\ref{ss:constructionofsuper}).
-Using the stress-energy bound once more, we obtain a strong decay estimate on the full energy density (Theorems \ref{thm:decayest}-\ref{thm:dbaruboundeddecayest}), leading directly to our main theorems (\S \ref{sec:maintheorems}).
+Using the stress-energy bound (or the uniform bound on $|\bp u|$) once more, we obtain strong decay estimates on the full energy density (Theorems \ref{thm:decayest}-\ref{thm:dbaruboundeddecayest}), leading directly to our main theorems (\S \ref{sec:maintheorems}).